was111607/sample-gcp-nlp-flask/frontend_notebook/README.md

 ## Getting the sample code

-In the JupyterLab window that opens, click 'Git' in the top menu and clone the repository (replace with your clone/fork):
+In the JupyterLab window that opens, click 'Git' in the top menu and clone the repository (replace with your clone/fork), the quickest way to get past authentication is to generate and use a personal access token in place of your GitHub password:

     https://github.com/was111607/sample-gcp-nlp-flask.git